 1) International finance and exchange rates issues in an open economy, benefits, and costs of inter-connected financial markets; evolution of international financial architecture.

-2) Benefit of International trade, comparative and absolute advantage,
+2) A benefit of International trade, comparative and absolute advantage,

 the effect of International trade on resources allocation and factor price equalization, non-conventional trade barriers, optimum currency areas and effect of the customs union